rliu7926/bcc-pdac-pd1-blockade/README.md

 Code for the reproduction of all main figures can be found in 01_PD1ResearchFinal.Rmd.
 Each panel's code is independent -- after loading all necessary packages and datasets each panel can be produced solely with the code listed under the corresponding section.

 Data is available upon request.
+Original datasets can be accessed at GSE155698 (PDAC) and GSE123813 (BCC).

 01: Main Figures